element-plus/element-plus/docs/en-US/guide/installation.md

   (<a href='https://codepen.io/iamkun'>@iamkun</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-If you are installing via npm / yarn and want to use it with a packaging tool, please read the next section: [Quick Start](/en-US/guide/quickstart).
+If you are installing via package manager and want to use it with a packaging tool, please read the next section: [Quick Start](/en-US/guide/quickstart).